Cranston, Rhode Island: 2020 census

 The most common Hispanic background in Cranston is Dominican American and Puerto Rican, reflective of Rhode Island's Latino population as a whole.
 Also, a relatively large Cambodian American population is centered around Park and Pontiac Avenues in the center of the city.
 Italian Americans are still the predominant ethnicity throughout Cranston, numbered at 38% of the population.
 This gives Cranston one of the largest Italian-American communities in the United States, similar to neighboring Johnston and North Providence, Rhode Island.

 Economy

 Companies with corporate headquarters in Cranston include jewelry maker Alex and Ani and Coastway Community Bank.
 The first Del's Lemonade stand was opened in Cranston in 1948.
+Its headquarters are currently located off of the Oak-Hill Terrace neighborhood.